-As a board member preparing for the upcoming board meeting, you have lots of information to review and want to be as time-efficient as possible.
+As a board member preparing for the upcoming board meeting, you have lots of information to review and want to get to the important stuff quickly!

-You wouldn’t want to be 9 pages in and still wondering if the new marketing program has improved sales.
-Nor do you want to be forced to search old minutes for the agreed performance targets of the program.
-But, with poorly structured, unfocused CEO reports this sort of scenario plays out all the time.
+You don’t want to be 9 pages in and still wondering if the new marketing program has improved sales.
+Nor do you want to be forced to search old minutes for the performance targets you agreed to.
+However this is pretty common, with poorly structured and unfocused CEO reports this sort of scenario plays out all the time.
+It’s frustrating!!

-Wouldn’t it be great if the first pages of the CEO’s report provided a concise summary of the business’ needs and clearly outlined the key areas you need to prepare for?
-It would certainly reduce some of your frustrations and make things a lot easier going into the next meeting.
+Wouldn’t it be great if the first pages of the CEO’s report provided a concise summary of the business’ performance and needs, then it clearly outlined the key areas you need to prepare for?
+It would certainly reduce some of your frustrations and make things easier going to the next meeting.

 1. Get the meeting structure right